 I do almost none of the first kind, some of the second, and a lot of the third.

-When it comes to building niche websites, I’ve learned a ton from an online learning community called Wealthy Affiliate (I’ve never liked the name, but the platform is great, and free forever if you just want a basic membership).
+When it comes to building niche websites, I’ve learned a ton from an online learning community called Wealthy Affiliate.

 And when it comes to recommending helpful products as a leader, writer, blogger, influencer, or whatever, I’ve learned a ton from one guy in particular – Matt McWilliams.

-Matt recently launched a podcast called The Affiliate Guy, so that might give you a hint as to what he’s into.
+Matt runs a podcast called The Affiliate Guy, so that might give you a hint as to what he’s into.

 Matt’s a genius when it comes to marketing, but what I really love about Matt is that he’s genuinely nice and helpful, has high standards of integrity, and believes strongly that serving people and adding value to their lives is the foundational basis of marketing.